FluidTYPO3/documentation/Concepts/FluxForms.md

 be used if you are starting out - if you are new to Flux, start with our [introduction](../Introduction.md), which introduces the concepts in a much softer, more readily grasped format.

+### API levels 1 and 2

+This concept is available for use in Fluid templates, in TypoScript and in PHP.
+The Fluid and TypoScript aspects can be classified as **layer 1** while the PHP based API should be classified as **layer 2** since processing it involves using one or more concepts from **layer 2**.

 ## What is the Form Component?

 The Form Component in Flux is a set of classes which can be attached to each other in various ways, resulting in a combined